arduina/arduina.net/_site/master/socialshaping.md

 Marc Bloch: The watermill and feudal authority

 Bloch recounts the struggle between feudal authority and citizens, who repeatedly had to fight for their right to possess and use hand mills.
-Incidents were the destruction of hand mills by lord's officials, citizens demanding a charter that allowed them to domestic milling, or monks paving their parlours with broken hand mills and citizens seizing the monastery years later to bring the broken hand mills back into their homes.
+Incidents were the destruction of hand mills by lord's officials, citizens demanding a charter that allowed them to domestic milling, or monks paving their parlous with broken hand mills and citizens seizing the monastery years later to bring the broken hand mills back into their homes.